 "Among the many things I admire about Jay, his devotion to caddie programs is right at the top.
 At a time when caddieing has been dying in most places around the country, he's not only kept the programs here going, he's strengthened them."

 -- longtime NBC commentator and former caddie Jimmy Roberts.

-The MGA Foundation is proud to announce the creation of the Jay Mottola Scholarship to celebrate the longtime MGA executive director as well as his contributions and support of the game on all levels.
+The MGA Foundation is proud to administer the Jay Mottola Scholarship to celebrate the longtime MGA executive director as well as his contributions and support of the game on all levels.

 Jay Mottola has always been an advocate for caddieing, and under his guidance, supporting youth caddie initiatives has been a main focus of the MGA Foundation since its inception.
 Mottola was first introduced to the game as a young teenager, working as a caddie and on the grounds crew at The Tuxedo Club, near where he grew up in Tuxedo, N.Y.
 In addition to his basketball success at Lafayette College, Jay was also a member of the golf team and made it to the NCAA Tournament twice as an individual - an impressive feat for a Lafayette golfer.
 His love for golf led him to the MGA in 1977, when he joined the field team staff for the summer.
 From there, Mottola joined the full-time staff a few years later and by 1982 was named executive director, a role he held until 2016.